Our programmes include:

 Thanks to Adult Literacy Franklin for sharing their learner stories.

-Literacy Waitākere’s main aim is to provide the opportunity for nga taangata (residents) of West Auckland to develop literacy, numeracy and digital skills which will contribute to their personal development and social awareness.
+Literacy Waitākere’s main aim is to provide the opportunity for nga taangata (residents) of Auckland to develop literacy, numeracy and digital skills which will contribute to their personal development and social awareness.
 With a bi-cultural focus underpinning all its activities, Literacy Waitākere has a commitment to our obligations under the Treaty of Waitangi to strive for equity for taangata whenua.

 Another of our aims is to continually improve the quality of our programmes.
 In order to achieve this, adult literacy tutors are encouraged to enhance their skills with in-house and external professional development.
 Whāia te ara ako!